 See below for our available programs as well as all details on our diversity initiative.

-The Capital Markets Division of Cantor Fitzgerald is seeking highly motivated, talented candidates to join their 2018 Analyst Program.
-The ideal candidate will be highly motivated, with strong analytical and quantitative skills, and excellent interpersonal and communication skills.
+The Capital Markets Division of Cantor Fitzgerald is seeking self-motivated individuals who display initiative, drive and leadership to join its 2020 Sales and Trading Analyst Program.
+Ideal candidates will possess strong analytical and quantitative skills as well as excellent oral and written communication skills.

 Our Initial Training Program includes:

-- Training: Combined in-house and external training program to enhance product knowledge, business development, and soft skills.
-Analysts also receive training & sponsorship for the Series 7 & 63 Exams.
+- Training: Combined in-house and external training programs to enhance product knowledge, business development, and soft skills.
+Analysts also receive training and sponsorship for required Series Exams.

-- Recruiting: Full-time Analysts act as ambassadors for our on-campus recruiting efforts, and mentors for our Summer Analysts.
+- Recruiting: Full-time Analysts act as ambassadors for our on-campus recruitment efforts and mentors for our Summer Analysts.

-- Networking Events: Full-Time Analysts will also have various events to not only welcome them as full-time employees, but also build relationships with employees at the Firm.
+- Networking Events: Full-time Analysts will have the opportunity to participate in various events to welcome them to the Firm and allow them to build relationships with other professionals.

-Throughout every stage of your career, you will continue to grow and develop through a mix of formal and informal training programs, designed to ensure you master the requisite skill-sets necessary to be successful.
+Throughout every stage of our Analysts’ careers, they will continue to grow and develop through a combination of formal and informal training programs, designed to ensure they master the requisite skill sets necessary to be successful at Cantor Fitzgerald.

-All undergraduate students, regardless of major or area of study, with a minimum GPA of 3.3 and an anticipated graduation date between December 2017 and June 2018 should apply.
+All undergraduate students, regardless of major or area of study, with an anticipated graduation date between December 2020 and June 2021 are encouraged to apply.
 We typically look for the following in our candidates: